What Is a Vice President's Role?

 The number of VP's and their job responsibilities vary considerably from company to company.
 A smaller organization may have fewer managers at the VP level but the managers may have extensive responsibilities and status.
 Whereas, larger organizations have many layers of executive leadership at the VP level.

 The responsibilities of a vice president can closely mirror those of a president as the VP heads up a department, capacity, or function, a portion of the organization.

 In cases where the vice president serves as the second in command to the president with responsibilities over a total organization, the VP may lead particular goals or hold leadership roles within all of the strategic goals of the organization.
 The VP also serves as a member of an organization's senior leadership team along with the CEO, the president, and other senior directors.

 He or she may also serve as the president’s backup where designated.
-This backup role may be assigned on a daily basis to make important decisions in a president or CEOs absence when waiting for their return might cause a problem with a customer, supplier, or employee.
-Or, the backup designation could be a regularly assigned role that rotates among the organization's VPs.
+This backup role may be assigned on a daily basis to make important decisions in a president or CEO's absence when waiting for their return might cause a problem with a customer, supplier, or employee.
+Or, the backup designation could be a regularly assigned role that rotates among the organization's managers at the VP level.

-In instances, as described earlier, when senior VPs exist, they would normally fulfill the role of backup decision maker in a president or CEOs absence.
+In instances, as described earlier, when senior VPs exist, they would normally fulfill the role of the backup decision-maker in a president or CEO's absence.

 As an officer in an organization, the VP can sign contracts and speak for the company so the title of VP is respected and comes with serious, official responsibilities.
 The VP of an organization is widely recognized as significant and important to an organization's functioning.

 These are the specific, typical responsibilities of a vice president.